 - Continuous Payment Authority (CPAs)

 Different financial and everyday products, including personal loans, utility payments, credit cards and others, may accept or even require particular methods of payment.
 For example, your gas and electricity provider may require you to set up a direct debit to satisfy payments thereafter.
-In cases of short term personal loans from direct lenders as well as via brokers or comparison sites, a CPA is very often required to be set up to ensure that borrowers are less likely to miss repayments.
+In cases of loans from direct lenders as well as via brokers or comparison sites, a CPA is very often required to be set up to ensure that borrowers are less likely to miss repayments.

 It is important to discern between the different types of automated payments so you can budget and predict your future finances.
 Many people in the UK think for example, that they have standing orders, when in fact they have direct debits or even continuous payment authorities.